drone-ah/wordsonsand/blog/_posts/2009-03-09-making-twitter-better.md

 that means that someone has to spend enough effort getting out there and finding out.

-This can be difficult when you don\'t know what you are searching for as well.
+This can be difficult when you don't know what you are searching for as well.

 **Functional Integrations**